constants ValueFormatEnum

 For instance

-• count(current,dir,1) counts the number of child items.
+• count(current,dir,1) counts the number of child items ( not implies recursively child items ).

 • count(current,rec,1) counts the number of leaf items ( a leaf item is an item with no child items ).